Noctis/kickstart-app/docs/HTTP.md

 * the class name of the HTTP action,

 These 3 elements are required in a route definition.
 The 4th element is optional - it's an array of HTTP middleware, in the form of a list of middleware class names.
-If one does not wish for the route definition to utilize any middleare, one should simply omit that last element in the route definition or declare it as an empty array (`[]`).
+If you do not wish for the route definition to utilize any middleware, you should simply omit that last element in the route definition or declare it as an empty array (`[]`).

 Here's an example of a route definition with no middleware: